 Increase your calories as you gain weight in the bulking phase and decrease your calories as you lose weight in the cutting phase for continued progression.

-Once you establish the number of calories you need, you can determine your macronutrient ratio, which is the ratio between your protein, carbohydrate and fat intake.
+Once you establish the calories you need, you can determine your macronutrient ratio, which is the ratio between your protein, carbohydrate, and fat intake.

 - 30–35% of your calories from protein

 Here’s an example of the ratio for both a bulking and cutting phase:

 These are general guidelines, so it’s best to consult with a registered dietitian to determine your individual needs based on your goals to ensure your diet is nutritionally adequate.

 Recommended calorie intake, but not your macronutrient ratio, differ between the bulking and cutting phase.
 To account for weight changes, adjust your calorie intake each month.

 Like training, diet is a vital part of bodybuilding.

 Eating the right foods in the appropriate amounts provides your muscles with the nutrients they need to recover from workouts and grow bigger and stronger.

 Conversely, consuming the wrong foods or not enough of the right ones will leave you with subpar results.